elqal3awii/WebSecurity-Academy-with-Python/Authentication/offline_password_cracking/README.md

 4. Crack the hash to get the plain password

 # Run Script
-1. change the URL of the lab
+1. Change the URL of the lab
+2. Change the URL of the exploit server
-2. Start script
+3. Start script
 ```
 ~$ cargo run
 ```